moremnitesh47/Autonomous-robots-with-Turtlebot-4/README.md

 ---

 This repository implements autonomous exploration and mapping using **ROS 2**, a simulated TurtleBot4 robot, and custom navigation logic.
-The solution is built completely **without Nav2**, using our own:
+The solution is built completely **without Nav2**:

 - A\* Path Planning
 - Frontier Detection and Clustering